metalsoft-io/metalcloud-sdk-go/docs/UpdateUser.md

 `func (o *UpdateUser) HasIsBillable() bool`

 HasIsBillable returns a boolean if a field has been set.

+### GetInfrastructureIdDefault

+`func (o *UpdateUser) GetInfrastructureIdDefault() float32`

+GetInfrastructureIdDefault returns the InfrastructureIdDefault field if non-nil, zero value otherwise.

+### GetInfrastructureIdDefaultOk

+`func (o *UpdateUser) GetInfrastructureIdDefaultOk() (*float32, bool)`

+GetInfrastructureIdDefaultOk returns a tuple with the InfrastructureIdDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInfrastructureIdDefault

+`func (o *UpdateUser) SetInfrastructureIdDefault(v float32)`

+SetInfrastructureIdDefault sets InfrastructureIdDefault field to given value.

+### HasInfrastructureIdDefault

+`func (o *UpdateUser) HasInfrastructureIdDefault() bool`

+HasInfrastructureIdDefault returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)